 1950 - mid1960s: Pioneered by the Godfather of Psychedelics Stanislov Grof, “there are more than a thousand clinical papers (discussing 40,000 patients), several dozen books, and six international conferences on psychedelic drug therapy.”

-1960 - March 1962: The Harvard Psilocybin Project put on by Timothy Leary and Richard Alpert (Ram Dass) included the Concord Prison Experiment (in which inmates were given psilocybin in an effort to reduce recidivism) & the “Good Friday” experiment (administered psilocybin as a part of a study designed to determine if the drug could facilitate the experience of profound religious states).
+1960 - March 1962: The Harvard Psilocybin Project run by Timothy Leary and Richard Alpert (Ram Dass) included the Concord Prison Experiment (in which inmates were given psilocybin in an effort to reduce recidivism) and the “Good Friday” experiment (administered psilocybin as a part of a study designed to determine if the drug could facilitate the experience of profound religious states).

 1970: LSD, mescaline, cannabis, and psilocybin classified as a Schedule I drug in the Controlled Substances Act of 1970.

-With fervent disdain for the counterculture that was propping up, along with a myriad of other reasons like the Cold War - society shunned these interesting and helpful compounds.
-Thus, was the end of the first psychedelic renaissance, and an experimental dark ages ensued into the next millennium.
+With the fervent disdain for the counterculture emerging, along with a myriad of other reasons like the Cold War, society shunned these interesting and helpful compounds.
+This was the end of the first psychedelic renaissance, and an experimental dark ages ensued into the next millennium.

 The Sacred-Scientific Future

-The second psychedelic renaissance, which continues today, began around 2006 with Johns Hopkins publishing a study on the increase in “mystical experiences” from psilocybin users.
-A leak had finally been sprung in the damn that was holding up the psychedelic-assisted psychotherapy research body of water!
+The second psychedelic renaissance, which continues today, began around 2006 with Johns Hopkins University publishing a study on the increase in “mystical experiences” from psilocybin users.
+A leak had finally been sprung in the dam that was holding back the psychedelic-assisted psychotherapy research body of water!

-Since then, psilocybin has shown promise with treating depression, a single dose can have lasting personality change, even still having significant impact five years after treatment.
-LSD has been show to help with alleviating severe anxiety symptoms (especially regarding end of life), and increased optimism & openness with “no [corresponding] changes in delusional thinking.”
+Since then, psilocybin has shown promise in treating depression; a single dose can have a lasting personality change, even still having a significant impact five years after treatment.
+LSD has been shown to help with alleviating severe anxiety symptoms (especially near the end of life), and increased optimism and openness with “no [corresponding] changes in delusional thinking.”

-Both LSD & psilocybin are unique and powerful compounds that decrease Default Mode Network activity in the brain (associated with the dissolution of ego), induce a higher-state of consciousness, and don’t really have an adverse affect on mental health (barring borderline psychotics).
+Both LSD & psilocybin are unique and powerful compounds that decrease default mode network activity in the brain (associated with the dissolution of ego), induce a higher state of consciousness, and have no adverse effects on mental health (barring borderline psychotics).
 MDMA has even shown massive promise for PTSD patients.

-Back in 2015 with some extra bitcoin handy I donated to a crowd funding project that was trying to produce the world’s first LSD brain imaging study.
+With some extra bitcoin handy in 2015, I donated to a crowdfunding project that was trying to produce the world’s first LSD brain-imaging study.
 A year later, the findings were published.
-Below is a one sheet :)
+Below is a one-sheet :)

 The latest findings in neuroscience point to how our brains filter out the “real world” through evolutionary influenced cerebral shortcuts in everyday waking consciousness.
-Through our years of experience, our brains have gotten pretty good at being a prediction generating organ.
+Through years of experience, our brains have gotten pretty good at being a prediction-generating organ.
 When taking psychedelics, adults can re-tune that prediction model, by having to integrate a completely novel (mystical experience) data point.
-This can be of course beneficial for the “sick,” as described in the studies above.
+This can be beneficial for the “sick,” as described in the studies above.
 But, I also believe it could be the single most important thing a healthy adult can do for themselves psychologically when a new perspective is needed.

-An encounter with the sacred through a mystical experience can produce profound emotions like: unity with everything, preciousness about the experience (deserving of respect), noedic (there is something more real and more true then everyday waking consciousness), positive mood & joy, transcendence of time AND space, ineffability, long term consequences, integrated senses of appreciation & well being, and as Albert Hofmann said, “an understanding of the divine message - in its universal language - would bring an end to the war between the religions of the world.”
+An encounter with the sacred through a mystical experience can produce profound emotions like: unity with everything, preciousness about the experience (deserving of respect), noetic (there is something more real and more true then everyday waking consciousness), positive mood and joy, the transcendence of time AND space, ineffability, long-term consequences, integrated senses of appreciation and well-being, and, as Albert Hofmann said, “an understanding of the divine message - in its universal language - would bring an end to the war between the religions of the world.”

-Psychedelic assisted psychotherapy will go down in history as a turning point in humanity’s study of the brain.
+Psychedelic assisted psychotherapy will be noted as a turning point in humanity’s study of the brain.
 The Godfather himself, Stanislov Grof said: “This unique property of psychedelics makes it possible to study psychological undercurrents that govern our experiences and behaviors to a depth that cannot be matched by any other method and tool available in modern mainstream psychiatry and psychology.
 In addition, it offers unique opportunities for healing of emotional and psychosomatic disorders, for positive personality transformation, and consciousness evolution.”

 Organizations & other resources—